 Outsourcing agencies in the country may also create new laws, rules and regulations, government courses, and training that will ensure the quality of BPO candidates.
-All this can contribute to the country’s knowledge on how does a BPO work.
+All of this can contribute to the country’s knowledge of how BPO works.

 Being aware of what outsourcing companies do helps in establishing expertise on what the clients’ demands are and how the Philippines can meet them.
-It will give the outsource service providers an insight into what an outsourcing client-company is looking for.
+It will give the outsourcing service providers insight into what an outsourcing client-company is looking for.

-By genuinely appreciating the positive influence outsourcing jobs’ positive influence on the Philippines’ economy, effective strategies can be implemented for the improvement of the industry.
+By genuinely appreciating the positive influence of outsourcing jobs on the Philippines economy, effective strategies can be implemented for the improvement of the industry.

 What made outsourcing skill sets in the Philippines different?

-The Philippines doesn’t only have a low labor cost and a big talent pool; it also has a high rating in English proficiency.
+Aside from low labor costs and a big talent pool, the Southeast Asian nation also has a high rating in English proficiency.
 Filipino professionals graduate from schools that adhere to western standards when it comes to English.

 This is also a distinguishable difference from other Asian countries that cater to offshoring companies.
 Offshoring companies acknowledge this is an undeniable asset when companies outsource.

-What do outsourcing companies look for in a skills set?
+What do outsourcing companies look for in a skill set?
 They are always on the hunt for a unique combination of talent and work ethics.

 Here are reasons why the Philippines’ outsourcing skill sets are different: